-As schools reopen around the world, hundreds of millions of children are entering physical classrooms for the first time since the COVID-19 pandemic hit in March.
+As schools reopen around the world, hundreds of millions of children are entering physical classrooms for the first time since schools closed earlier this year to prevent the spread of COVID-19.
 Experts are examining the risks and benefits of the in-person learning experience, looking at the reopenings from both a public health and quality of education perspective.

 Long breaks from in-person education have been shown to be harmful to academic progress, with students losing an average of one month of their school-year gains in reading and math over summer vacation.
 The risk of these losses increasing exponentially the longer children are out of the classroom is being weighed against the risk of widespread transmission of the virus in schools and the impact that would have on communities.

 Global youth literacy rates have been rising steadily for decades; we can't let COVID-19 reverse that progress